JereKuusela/valheim-infinity_hammer/README.md

 - Enabled (default: `true`, key: `enabled`): If disabled, removes most features.
 - All objects (default: `true`, key: `all_objects`): Hammer can select and place any object.
 Any placed object can be removed with the hammer until the area is reloaded.
 - Allow in dungeons (default: `true`, key: `allow_in_dungeons`): Building is allowed in dungeons.
+- Blueprint folder (default: `PlanBuild`, key: `blueprint_folder`): Folder relative to the config folder.
+Both profile and base Valheim folders are searched for .blueprint and .vbuild files.
 - Build Share folder (default: `BuildShare/Builds`, key: `build_share_folder`): Folder relative to the Valheim.exe.
 - Copy state (default: `true`, key: `copy_state`): Object state is copied (for example chest contents or item stand items).
 - Dimensions (key: `dimensions`): Measurements for objects.